pcolby/lcoveralls/README.md

 ### Travis CI

+To use locveralls within Travis CI, simple install the gem, and then once all of your tests have passed (including any necessary lcov invocations), run lcoveralls.

+For example:

 ```
 install:
   - sudo apt-get install lcov rubygems
+  - gem install lcoveralls -pre

 ...

 after_success:
   - lcoveralls
 ```

+Note, if you are using Travis CI Pro, you should also use the `--service` option, like `lcoverals --service travis-pro`.

 ## License
 Apache License 2.0